-If you are reading this, chances are lefse is something you had every single year for Thanksgiving, Christmas, or Easter and it's a tradition you want to continue or resurrect.
-Not many people discover lefse out of the blue.
+If you are reading this, chances are you are from a Norwegian family and lefse (pronounced lefsa) is something you had every single year for Thanksgiving, Christmas, or Easter.
+No one searches lefse out of the blue.

-As a matter of fact, I'm in this same boat!
+I have been in your shoes.
 My grandma was the one making lefse for years, and it's my turn to take on this family tradition.

-So here I am, diving in and learning all I can to keep the lefse tradition going in our family and now I want to pass on all I have learned to keep it going in your family as well!
+So here I am, diving in and learning all I can to keep the lefse tradition going in our family and now I want to pass on all I have learned to keep it going in other Norwegian families as well!

 Jump to: